DFE-Digital/dsi-platform/tests/Dfe.SignIn.InternalApi.IntegrationTests/readme.md

 In .NET 6+ Minimal APIs, using `ConfigureWebHost` to override configuration properties happens **after** `Program.cs` starts parsing `builder.Configuration`.
 Since the API project checks configuration keys immediately during bootstrap (`CreateBuilder(args)`), standard `WebApplicationFactory` configuration overrides are too late and cause "Section not found" exceptions.

 ### Solution: JSON-to-Environment Variable Mapping
-We solve this by loading static test settings from [appsettings.IntegrationTests.json](file:///c:/Work/Playground/dsi-workspace/dsi-platform/tests/Dfe.SignIn.InternalApi.IntegrationTests/appsettings.IntegrationTests.json) in the `InternalApiWebApplicationFactory` constructor and dumping them as process environment variables.
+We solve this by loading static test settings from [appsettings.IntegrationTests.json](file:///c:/Work/Playground/dsi-workspace/dsi-platform/tests/Dfe.SignIn.InternalApi.IntegrationTests/appsettings.IntegrationTests.json) (or custom test settings file defined by the factory) in the constructor and dumping them as process environment variables.
 The configuration binder translates double underscores (`__`) into colons (`:`), resulting in a perfect representation of configuration sections (e.g. `AzureAd__Audience` maps to `AzureAd:Audience`) which are processed in time by `Program.cs`.

 ---